 The three most common types of road bike helmets are fully vented, aerodynamic, and semi-aero.
 These different types have varying degrees of ventilation and aerodynamics that affect the feel and performance of the helmet.
 There’s no limit to the number of shapes, styles, and colors of road bike helmets, so it’s easy to find one that fits your taste or complements your bike.

 A road bike helmet can be expensive, and it’s important to understand the different types available to find the one that meets your needs.
 That’s where we come in.
-To learn more about road bike helmets and their common features, continue reading our shopping guide.
-If you’re ready to buy, check out our favorite road bike helmet recommendations.

 Choosing a road bike helmet might seem like a fairly simple process: choose a style, find one that fits, and buy.
 But there is more to it than meets the eye, and not all road bike helmets function in the same way.